ebenryanmallory/dashboard--vue/README.md

 ### Local Development

 For local development, you may wish to import your TMDB API key or token into your project from your environment.
-In the MovieDB.vue component, delete the Supabase call at the top of the script, and uncomment the data['TMDB'] line.
+In the MovieDB.vue component, delete the API call at the top of the script, and uncomment the data['TMDB'] line.

-In your .env file add each of the following:
-SUPABASE_URL=
-SUPABASE_ANON_KEY=
-TMDB_TOKEN=

-Or you can include a TMDB_API_KEY= and include it at the end of your url.

 ### Dashboard custom feeds or user data